cncf/toc/reviews/graduation-fluentd.md

 # Fluentd Graduation Application

-[Fluentd](https://www.fluentd.org) project has been in incubation for one year and a half.
+[Fluentd](https://www.fluentd.org) project has been in incubation for more than <u>two years</u>.
 The following application links to the required information to become a graduated project plus some additional information about it growth.

 ### Fluentd Adoption and Ecosystem

-In terms of adoption, It's hard to measure the real numbers of deployments of Fluentd, but based in the public statistics considering <u>only</u> our own Docker images, in the last year we see more than <u>35 million pulls</u>.
+In terms of adoption, It's hard to measure the real numbers of deployments of Fluentd, but based in the public statistics considering <u>only</u> our own Docker images, in the last years we see more than <u>48 million pulls</u>.

 As a reference of adoption by known companies, we can see that Fluentd plays an important role in the following production environments: